The Drill for Breaking News

 The Alert and the Newsbreak remain on the screen and they are not replaced with later updates.

-Most Newsbreaks should be no more than about 100 words or TWO or THREE paragraphs, published within about 10 mins of the alert.
+Most Newsbreaks should be no more than about 100 words or TWO or THREE paragraphs.
 Newsbreaks that include pre-written material may run longer, provided this does not compromise the "snap gap" or the time between the alerts and the Newsbreak.

-If a story is unlikely to move a market and so require an Alert but still requires a quick start, coverage may start with a Newsbreak. .
+If a story is unlikely to move a market and so require an Alert but still requires a quick start, coverage may start with a Newsbreak or short spot story.

 If, after writing the Newsbreak, you have material you think needs to be reported further, write a short UPDATE 1.
-You can, if necessary, use the same top and same headline as the Newsbreak, adding the new material at the bottom.
+You can use the same top and same headline as the Newsbreak, adding the new material at the bottom.
 There is no need for a Newsbreak to repeat slavishly every detail in a sequence of Alerts if the essential news is adequately covered.

 - The main facts, the source and the circumstances (e.g. the IBM chairman at a news conference) and the time element.

-- Answer the “So what?” question, i.e. it must put the news in its context.
+- Answer the “So what?” question, i.e. the newsbreak should put the news in its context.
 It must start telling the story by signalling significance, or giving comparisons, and include market reaction if this is immediately available.

 - An authoritative quote is desirable.
 But don’t hold up the Newsbreak if you don’t have a quote.

-On a predictable/scheduled event, reporters should prepare by writing background for inclusion in the Newsbreak and canvassing sources on the likely outcomes.
-They should have a quote ready for each.
-Make sure you say he or she spoke before the event if you use a pre-prepared quote.
+On a predictable/scheduled event, reporters should prepare by pre-writing background for inclusion in the Newsbreak and by canvassing sources on the likely outcomes.

 ZX says cold cure trials show promise